California State University, Los Angeles: University Seal

 The university seal is reserved for legal, formal and ceremonial purposes, including commencement materials, diplomas, transcripts, formal events, presidential documents and gift items from the President's Office.
 The seal, available in full-color or black-and-white, cannot be used in combination with the Cal State LA logo.

 University Mace

 The university Mace is a ceremonial piece symbolizing the authority under which the university is chartered.
 It is identified with the Office of the President and is carried in academic processions for commencements and other official university gatherings.
 The honor of serving as mace-bearer is accorded to the Chair of the Academic Senate.

 University Badge

-The shield, with its urban architecture angles, represents the enterprising, global city in which it resides.
-Inside the shield, you will find iconic buildings and landmarks from the Los Angeles skyline.
+The shield represents the enterprising, global city in which it resides.
+Inside the shield, there are iconic buildings and landmarks from the Los Angeles skyline.
 They are drawn to scale and ascend upward, from left to right, pointing toward the future.
 The thick bordure (outer edge of the shield) has open corners that represent a campus that opens out to the region it serves.
 The 'A' in Cal State LA, features an eagle's beak at its tip.